Blackbear Bosin

-Blackbear Bosin (June 5, 1921 – August 9, 1980) was a self-taught Comanche/Kiowa sculptor, painter, and commercial artist.
-He is also known by his Kiowa name, Tsate Kongia, which means "black bear."
+Blackbear Bosin (June 5, 1921 – August 9, 1980) was a self-taught Kiowa/Comanche sculptor, painter, and commercial artist.
+He is also known by his Kiowa name, Tsate Kongia (Kiowa: Sétkóñ:gyái), which means "black bear."

-Bosin gained notoriety for his surreal and dynamic variations on the traditional "flat" style painting of the Southern Plains Indians — adding depth, motion and drama to the genre, while emphasizing symbolism.
+Bosin gained notoriety for his surreal and dynamic variations on the traditional Flatstyle painting of the Southern Plains Indians, and he add depth, motion, and drama to the genre while emphasizing symbolism.

 His works have been modern icons of Native American art, and of his community (Wichita), county (Sedgwick County), state (Kansas) and region.

 Early life (1921–1946)

 Francis Blackbear Bosin was born June 5, 1921, in Cyril, Oklahoma, near Anadarko, reportedly in a tipi.
-His father, Frank Blackbear, was Kiowa, and his mother, Ada Tivis Bosin, was of the Quahadis, or antelope-eater band, of the Comanche Nation.
-His Kiowa name, Tsate Kongia, means "Blackbear" and belongs to his paternal grandfather, a Kiowa chief.
-As the oldest male child, he was sent to live with his maternal, Comanche grandparents as soon as he was able to walk.
+His father, Frank Blackbear, was Kiowa, and his mother, Ada Tivis Bosin, was of the Quahadi (Antelope Eater) band, of the Comanche Nation.
+His Kiowa name, Tsate Kongia (Kiowa: Sétkóñ:gyái), means "Blackbear" and belongs to his paternal grandfather, a Kiowa chief.
+As the oldest male child, he was sent to live with his maternal, Comanche grandparents as soon as he could walk.
 He attended St. Patrick's Mission School in Anadarko where he was exposed to the paintings of the Kiowa Six.

 Bosin briefly studied Anadarko High School before leaving to attend Cyril High School.
-At the age of 17, Bosin married Ruth Johnson (Caddo), and the pair had two daughters together, Rowena and Patricia.
-He was offered an arts scholarship to the University of Oklahoma after graduating high school, but due to his new responsibilities as a husband and a father, he turned it down.
+At 17, Bosin married Ruth Johnson (Caddo), and the couple had two daughters, Rowena and Patricia.
+The University of Oklahoma offered him an arts scholarship after graduating high school, but due to his new responsibilities as a husband and a father, he turned it down.
 Instead, he chose to attend the Chilocco Indian Agricultural School where he trained to work with sheet metal.
 In 1940, Bosin and Johnson moved to Wichita, Kansas, with their daughters.
 It was here that the couple had two sons, Francis Jr. and Niles.
 Bosin found work at Beech Aircraft.

 To support his family, Bosin enlisted in the U.S. Marine Corps and was trained as a machine gunner.
 In November 1943, while stationed in Maui, Hawaii, he fell ill and had to be hospitalized at Aiea Heights Naval Hospital in Honolulu, Hawaii.
-It was here that he took up painting again.
-Before his discharge in 1945, the hospital hosted a one-man exhibition of his works (later reported a one-man exhibition of the Honolulu Academy of Arts.)
-Prior to leaving the military, Bosin briefly returned to Wichita to sign divorce papers, which marked the end of his marriage with Johnson.
+Here he took up painting again.
+Before his discharge in 1945, the hospital hosted a one-man exhibition of his works (later mistakenly reported a one-man exhibition of the Honolulu Academy of Arts.)
+Before leaving the military, Bosin briefly returned to Wichita to sign divorce papers, which marked the end of his marriage with Johnson.
 Bosin permanently returned to Wichita in 1946, where he worked as a color separator and plate maker for Western Lithograph and then as an industrial designer and production illustrator for Boeing-Wichita.